Belief-State Query Policies for User-Aligned POMDPs

+\textbf{Spaceship repair (SR)}\quad This is a modified version of the running example with parameterized BSQ policy Fig.\,\ref{fig:spaceship_repair_combined}(b).
+The robots start 7 steps and 5 steps away from the robot and ship repair stations, respectively.
+Additionally, the robot's sensor is 75\% accurate at detecting errors with the robot and only 55\% for the ship.
+With the short horizon $H=12$, this results in the parameter space being not convex with multiple local minimums with differing expected costs.

-\textbf{Graph Rock Sample (GRS)}\quad We modified the classic RockSample($n,k$) problem \citep{10.5555/1036843.1036906} by replacing the grid with a graph with waypoints where some waypoints contain rocks.
+\textbf{Graph rock sample (GRS)}\quad We modified the classic RockSample($n,k$) problem \citep{10.5555/1036843.1036906} by replacing the grid with a graph with waypoints where some waypoints contain rocks.
 Additionally, we introduced risk by causing the robot to break beyond repair if it samples a rock not worth sampling.
 We also categorized the rocks into types, and the rover's goal is to bring a sample of each type to the desired location if a safe rock for that type exists.
 This goal requires a longer horizon to reach compared to the other problems.
 The user's preference is: \emph{Evaluating rocks of types not sampled in order $r_1,...,r_n$, if the rock has a high likelihood of being safe to sample, go and take a sample of it.
 Else, if the rock has a high likelihood of being safe to sample, get close enough and scan it.